OSGeo/grass-addons/grass7/raster/r.pops.spread/pops/TECHNICALDEBT.md

 Entries should be removed when resolved.
 Issue from tracker can be optionally linked in an entry.

+## 2019-10-29 - More raster generalizations

+### Add

+- We use the same type for index and size in Raster.
+We need to add size type parameter to allow for use of size_t and ssize_t together which is needed to fully map other types to Raster.
+- Add container functions such `begin()` and `end()`.

+### Change

+- Use member initialization for all variables in all Raster constructors.
+- Binary operators of raster should be functions.
+  * Both scalar * raster and raster * scaler should be functions.

+### Fix

+- Add return code to raster class template test.
+- Resolve the `-Wsign-compare` warnings.

+## 2019-08-11 - Dispersal kernel rewrite

+### Add

+- Tests for kernel classes
+- Documentation on how to use the kernel classes
+- Support more spelling options for the types and wind directions.
+- Better documentation for the short-long kernel.
+- Better documentation or code related to reset() function of distributions.
+- Add script for automatic code indentation.

+### Change

+- Indices and sizes should be template parameters as some matrix or raster libraries may use different types, e.g., Rcpp uses int as indices while Armadillo uses typedef for an unsigned integer.

+## 2019-07-09

+### Add

+- Tests need to be written for weekly, daily, and multi-day timesteps for Date functionality.

+## 2019-06-14

+### Add

+- Documentation to previously implemented treatments is missing

 ## 2018-09-14 - SEID and multiple host handling